Edge of chaos as critical local symmetry breaking in dissipative nonautonomous systems: GEOMETRICAL RESONANCE ANALYSIS

+i.e., the same threshold amplitude than that obtained from the critical breaking of the local conservation of the separatrix's energy in the co-moving frame (cf. Eq.
+(32)).

-Numerical simulations confirmed the effectiveness of estimate (32) as against (35).
-An illustrative example is shown in Fig.~2, in which one sees how the chaotic regions in the $\eta-\gamma$ parameter plane, determined by Lyapunov exponent (LE) calculations (see the Methods section), are reasonably well bounded by estimate (32), while the extrapolation (recall that $\eta,\gamma$ must be much smaller than unity) of the MM estimate (35) clearly fails.
-Note that estimates (32) and (35) coincide for sufficiently small values of $\eta$ (perturbative regime).
-This is not so surprising since the MF is, up to a constant, exactly the integral that Poincar\'{e} derived from Hamilton-Jacobi theory to obtain his celebrated obstruction to integrability$^{27}$, while the GR local symmetry implies a local restoration of integrability of an otherwise \textit{non-integrable} system.
-Figure 3 shows illustrative examples of the regularization routes as $\gamma$ and $\eta$ are changed while crossing the order-chaos threshold.
+Numerical simulations confirmed the effectiveness of estimate (32), (39) as against (36).
+Equation (11) has been numerically solved using a fourth Runge-Kutta method with discrete time step $\delta t=0.001$.
+Lyapunov exponents have been computed using a version of the algorithm introduced in Ref.
+[25], with integration typically up to $2\times10^{4}$ drive cycles for each fixed set of parameters.
+An illustrative example is shown in Fig.~2, in which one sees how the chaotic regions in the $\eta-\gamma$ parameter plane, determined by Lyapunov exponent (LE) calculations, are reasonably well bounded by estimate (32), while the \textit{extrapolation} (recall that $\eta,\gamma$ must be much smaller than unity) of the MM estimate (36) clearly fails.
+Note that estimates (32) and (36) coincide for sufficiently small values of $\eta$ (perturbative regime).
+This is not so surprising since the MF is, up to a constant, exactly the integral that Poincar\'{e} derived from Hamilton-Jacobi theory to obtain his celebrated obstruction to integrability [26], while the GR local symmetry implies a local restoration of integrability of an otherwise \textit{non-integrable} system.
+It is worth mentioning that, even in the case of sufficiently small values of $\eta$ and $\gamma$, one cannot expect too good a quantitative agreement between the numerical findings and the theoretical predictions (Eq.
+(32)) because LE provides information solely concerning attractors (steady responses), while the critical breaking of the local conservation of the separatrix's energy is related to the onset of chaotic instabilities (i.e., it is generally related to transient chaos).
+Figure 3 shows illustrative examples of the regularization routes as $\gamma$ and $\eta$ are changed while crossing the order-chaos threshold (recall the aforementioned caveat).
 Typically, the system (11) goes from a period-1 attractor to a strange chaotic attractor as the excitation amplitude increases for a sufficiently small value of the damping coefficient (see Fig. 3(a)).
 The overall evolution of the initial periodic state is characterized by the energy $E=\overset{.}{x}^{2}/2+1-\cos x$ undergoing a period-doubling route as $\gamma$ is increased.
 Also, for fixed $\gamma$, the system (11) goes from the strange chaotic attractor existing at a sufficiently small value of the damping coefficient to a period-1 attractor as $\eta$ is increased via an inverse period-doubling route (see Fig. 3(b)).
+These numerical findings confirmed the effectiveness of the estimation (32), (39), providing an additional instance of the unreasonable effectiveness of MM predictions beyond the perturbative regime (see, e.g., Ref.
+[29]).